frePPLe/frepple/doc/user-guide/modeling-wizard/concepts.rst

 **Operation**

-The key modelling element is an operation, which defines an activity.
+The key modelling element is an operation, which defines an activity at a given location producing an item.

 There are different operation types: